ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/_index.md

 1. In this case you want to be notified when certain events occur in the *scheduler* log files.

-   This is important: Qlik Sense Enterprise on Windows consists of many different subsystems (engine, proxy, scheduler, printing etc) - here you're interested in log events from the *scheduler* subsystem.
+   This is important: Qlik Sense Enterprise on Windows consists of many different subsystems (engine, proxy, scheduler, printing etc) - here we're interested in log events from the *scheduler* subsystem.

    Add a file `LocalLogConfig.xml` in the `C:\ProgramData\Qlik\Sense\Scheduler` folder on the Sense server whose scheduler you want to get events from.
 If you have multiple Sense servers with schedulers running on them, the .xml file should be deployed on each server (assuming you want events from all the servers).